Enhanced Representative Availability Process (ERAP) FAQs

 Is a DSG required to include a time zone in their monthly availability submission?

-Yes, as the Agency will ensure a sufficient buffer is left between hearings, as applicable.
+Yes, SSA will ensure a sufficient buffer time between hearings, as applicable.
 A DSG does not need to include a request for buffer time in its monthly availability submissions.

 No. Manner of Appearance (MOA) designations should be handled on a case-by-case bases through normal channels and is not part of the ERAP process.

-No, providing a maximum number of cases and/or maximum case cap is optional.
-The Agency does not accept requests for a weekly cap.
+No, providing a maximum number of cases per day and/or maximum case cap for the month is optional.
+SSA does not accept requests for a weekly cap.

 Is a representative allowed to request a change to their DSG’s availability?

-Yes, a rep may request a change to their DSGs availability.
-If your DSG submitted availability timely, they may submit a request to change their DSG’s availability.
-Requests to modify timely submitted availability must be sent to the appropriate ELU regional availability email box.
-Please include “Modification” as well as the TSM, DSG name and region in the subject line of the email.
-DSGs should send changes to the appropriate ELU Regional Availability email box as soon as the DSG is aware of the change in availability.
-The Agency may be able to accommodate modifications of your DSG’s availability if the modification request is received by the end of the same month that availability is due for a TSM.
+Yes, a representative may request a change to their DSG’s availability.
+If a DSG submitted availability timely, a representative may submit a request to change their DSG’s availability.
+Send requests to modify timely submitted availability to the RepAvailability@ssa.gov email box.
+Please include “Modification” as well as the TSM and DSG name in the subject line of the email.
+A DSG should send changes as soon as the DSG is aware of the change in availability.
+SSA may be able to accommodate modifications of your DSG’s availability if the modification request is received by the end of the same month that availability is due for a TSM.
 For example, March availability is due October 1.
-DSGs that timely submitted availability by October 1 may request modifications to March availability until October 31 for consideration.
-If your DSG timely submitted availability by the TSM’s deadline, we will attempt to accommodate requests to modify availability received after the end of the month that availability was due for the TSM.
-If your DSG’s modification request is to add additional days or times of availability, or add additional available representatives, we will always be able to accommodate that request.
-However, if your DSG is requesting to remove previously submitted days or times of availability, or remove previously identified available representatives, and that request is submitted after the end of the month that availability was due for the TSM, we cannot guarantee that we can accommodate the modification request.
+A DSG that timely submitted availability by October 1 may request modifications to March availability until October 31.
+If your DSG timely submitted availability by the TSM’s due date, we will attempt to accommodate requests to modify availability received after the end of the month that availability was due for the TSM.
+If your DSG’s modification request is to add additional days or times of availability, or add additional available representatives, we can always accommodate that request.
+However, if your DSG is requesting to remove previously submitted days or times of availability, or remove previously identified available representatives, and that request is submitted after the due date for that TSM, SSA cannot guarantee that we can accommodate the modification request.
 Generally, the earlier a modification request is received, the more likely it can be accommodated.
-Once scheduling information for a hearing, including the day and time, appears in Electronic Records Express (ERE), even if the hearing has not yet been noticed, requests to remove availability for the scheduled date and time cannot be accommodated.
-In that instance, if the representative chooses to request a postponement, they must send the request to the assigned ALJ once the Notice of Hearing has been issued.

 A DSG must submit separate availability monthly emails for each individual region to the appropriate ELU regional availability mailbox.
 The ELU will not process availability submissions that are sent to incorrect email boxes and will not forward misrouted availability submissions to the correct regional availability mailboxes.
 It is the DSG’s responsibility to ensure availability is submitted to the appropriate mailboxes.
 If a DSG does not timely submit availability to the appropriate mailbox, the DSG will be considered fully available in each region where the DSG’s affiliated representatives have five or more schedulable cases pending.

-No, the Agency will not accommodate a DSG’s request to have only in-person/VTC or only remote hearings scheduled on the same day for the same available representative.
-OHO may schedule both in-person or VTC and remote hearings on the same day for the same available representative.
-The Agency will ensure sufficient buffer time is built in to allow a representative to travel between different locations.
-For instance, if an in-person hearing is scheduled earlier in a day, and a remote hearing later in the same day, the Agency will ensure there is sufficient buffer time to account for the hearing and travel time to the second location.
+No, SSA will not accommodate a DSG’s request to have only in-person/agency video or only remote hearings scheduled on the same day for the same available representative.
+SSA may schedule both in-person or agency video and remote hearings on the same day for the same available representative.
+SSA will ensure sufficient buffer time is built in to allow a representative to travel between different locations.
+For example, if an in-person hearing is scheduled earlier in a day, and a remote hearing later in the same day, SSA will ensure there is sufficient buffer time to account for the hearing and travel time to the second location.
 The DSG does not need to include a request for buffer time in their monthly availability submission.

 Generally, an available representative will only be scheduled for one physical location per day for in-person or VTC cases.
 There may be exceptions to this general guidance if there are two hearing offices is in close geographic proximity.
 The Agency will not accommodate a DSG’s request that we do not schedule in-person hearings at different geographic locations on the same day.